heinzwittenbrink/slides-intro2js/intro2js.md

 ---

-This is a work in progress.
+Work in progress!
 In the moment it is mostly an overview of Mat Marquis' excellent Introduction to JavaSript for Designers

 [@marquisJavascriptWebDesigners2016]

 ---

 We will make a lot of use of the code examples in the last chapter of Marquis' book.

 # Behaviour and dynamic content